 Students may apply to the LL.M. graduation requirements up to six (6) graduate credits of university or college courses from outside the MU Law School.
 Details on non-law courses and dual-degree programs are described below.
 Also, based on a student's prior course work, training, and/or experience, the Director of the LL.M.
 Program may waive graduation requirements.
 The policy is outlined below.

-The faculty advisor for all LL.M. students is Prof. John Lande, Director of the LL.M.
+The faculty advisor for all LL.M. students is Prof. Paul Ladehoff, Director of the LL.M.
 Program.
 Students should consult him about any questions regarding their program or courses.
 Karen Neylon, the Coordinator of the Program, is especially helpful with questions about course and graduation requirements.
 Center Director and Assistant Dean Bob Bailey is also available for advice if desired.

 The current curricular requirements and a current schedule are in the Curriculum section of this web site.
 Please note: The curriculum and graduation requirements are subject to change.